shakyapranin/node_approval/README.md

+# WARNING : THIS MODULE NEEDS REFACTORING BEFORE IT CAN BE FULLY MODULAR

 # Drupal 7 module : node_approval
 SUMMARY : Drupal module for implementing approval mechanism as per roles for nodes.
 Support for multi-user approvals